ChristopherForrest/Angular-4/README.md

 # Angular-4

-Check indivual project for a detailed ReadMe
+Check individual project for a detailed ReadMe

 * Tour of Heroes